 But for solving the big, existential difficult problems, like what product should we make, it can help to bind creative intelligence more tightly.
 Multiple minds with different perspectives have a greater depth of insight, and exchanging ideas more synchronously reduces latency - latency of feedback and validation, latency of spotting blocking issues, latency of reaching total clarity.

-Bands are an interesting comparison to working for a company because they bring a group of potentially highly incompatible creative people together as a result of necessity.
+I'm a fan of comparing work situations to being in a band.
+Bands bring a group of potentially highly incompatible creative people together as a result of necessity.
 Most song-writing musicians can only write well for one or two instruments, so they're forced to work tightly with other creatives to get a result, otherwise they won't succeed in writing hit songs.
-The early Rolling Stones, for example, lived together in a series of shifting arrangements in various locations in London (e.g. here), even after becoming successful enough to afford not to do so, which lead to lots of organic jam sessions, which lead to successful songs being written.
+The early Rolling Stones, for example, lived together in a series of shifting arrangements in various locations in London, even after becoming successful enough to afford not to do so, which lead to lots of organic jam sessions, which lead to lots of successful songs being written.

 2 people is good.
 3 is fine and can be better than 2 for breaking deadlocks.
-4 people with equal creative stake is too many people for a strong creative coupling.
+I think 4 people with equal creative stake is too many people for a strong creative coupling.
 It's possible this can be made to work; I've not seen it happen.
-If the fourth person is a drummer, and cool with that ("hey, can you come up with something rhythmic for this song we've just come up with?"), things might be okay.
+If the fourth person is kind of like a drummer, and cool with that ("hey, can you come up with something rhythmic for this song we've just come up with?"), things might be okay.

 Overt power imbalances in the mix can ruin things right from the start.
 If one person sets another person's salary, or one person is a founder with a massive upside and the other isn't, the salary recipient will inevitably feel like a junior partner and most likely yield too easily to the ideas of the other.
 Ideally, creative partners are organizational siblings or cousins.
 Don't forget this when you reach the point in your career when you're the person setting the salaries - your reports might not be enjoying those ideation sessions quite as much as you are.

 Understand at the outset whose skin is in the game when it comes to the ideas and the success of the project.
 Who is going to get fired if things go bad?
 Who is going to make the most money if you succeed?
 Whose career prospects might be dented if you don't?
 If you are an engineer, even at senior management levels your ultimate ups and down sides here are often pretty light - your performance is usually judged on how well you and your team builds the thing, your benefits are mostly driven by salary, and you're usually not on the hook when it comes to ideation, even though you can have potentially a huge influence over whether things go well or not.
 But your counterparts might be in a position to have quite good or quite bad things happen to them depending on the outcomes.
+Product managers can get fired if the metrics don't move.
+Founders might have a life changing exit if the product is a success.
 Respect this asymmetry and bear it in mind when pressure arrives.

 Hidden or not-so-hidden stakeholders with creative power outside the group can unsettle things.
-Yoko Ono was only one factor in the break up of the Beatles, but her presence exactly didn't help matters.
+Maybe Yoko Ono was only one factor in the break up of the Beatles, but her outsize presence towards the end didn't exactly help matters.
 It can help to be explicit with outside people about your creative model, and ask if you can draw some boundaries.
 Supportive, powerful, reliable managers, who are happy to let you pursue your own sound, are best.

 You need a lot of trust for creative relationships to succeed.
 Have each other's backs.
 Don't bitch or gossip about each other.
-Don't go off starting solo projects.
+Don't go off starting solo projects - you'll break up the band.
 Actively listen to each other - seek first to understand, then to be understood.
 Be vocally self critical of your own ideas.
 Seek to actively disprove your own assumptions.

 Do your best to understand other people's craft well before weighing in on their decisions.
 If you're not an engineer, don't second guess which stack the team is using.
 If you're not a product manager, before questioning the direction, read some product management books and understand how what you're doing ties in to the core principles.
 If you're not a designer.. you should probably avoid aesthetic feedback altogether.